dantekelly/zero2prod/README.md

 ### Current Modifications:

 - Using Rust's built-in linking based on `lld` instead of the book's suggested linking configuration, as this is now the standard approach in modern Rust
+- Code coverage testing has been omitted for now, as it requires additional setup that I haven't gotten around to yet.

 ### Planned Modifications: